Andrew McKay (Australian footballer): Carlton

 McKay played 15 of Carlton's 24 matches in the 1996 AFL season.

 Continuing with Carlton, McKay played two more matches for South Australia, and was the winner of the Fos Williams Medal before the end of top-level State of Origin football in 1999.
 He made the All-Australian team as half-back flanker three times consecutively in 1999, 2000 and 2001, bringing his career tally to four.
 In 2003, McKay's final season, he assumed the Carlton captaincy following the mid-season retirement of Brett Ratten, and also won Carlton's Best and Fairest award for the only time in his career and McKay announced his retirement from his playing career at the end of the 2003 season.

 McKay played a total of 244 games and kicked a total of 28 goals for Carlton Football Club from 1993 until 2003.
 He was also member of Carlton's 1995 premiership team.

 McKay is a life member and Hall of Fame Inductee of the Carlton Football Club.

 In 2007, he was inducted into the South Australian Football Hall of Fame.

 Sports administration career

 After retiring from his playing career, McKay joined the newly formed Match Review Panel, set up in 2005 as an overhaul of the AFL Tribunal system; from 2007 until 2009, he served as Chairman of that panel.
 He has also been involved in the Laws of the Game Committee.

 In October 2011, McKay was appointed to the position as General Manager of Football at the Carlton Football Club, when he replaced the outgoing Steven Icke.
 In August 2018, McKay stepped down from his position as General Manager of Football at the Carlton Football Club.
 He was replaced by Brad Lloyd.

+On 23 September 2026, McKay joined the board of directors at the Carlton Football Club.